Ahmed-jerbi/COVID2019-Tracker/README.md

 # COVID2019-Tracker
-A Unity 2D Project &amp; Application tracking real-time numbers of Coronavirus-19 cases, deaths and recovered patients.
+A simple Unity 2D Project tracking real-time numbers of Coronavirus-19 cases, deaths and recovered patients.

 This example focuses on Germany as part of the #WirBleibenZuhause campaign, but can be adjusted to any country listed by the Worldometer website.
 Just replace the URL in the *CoronaScraper.cs* script by "https://www.worldometers.info/coronavirus/country/[NameOfYourCountry]".